 In 2019 (the last time the festival took place) there was an Autumn Flower Festival in Orbeliani Square and a display of vintage cars on Metekhi Bridge.
 Folk dance, orchestral, big band and theatre performances are held on outdoor stages, turning the Old Town into one big party (peak levels of public cha cha consumption guaranteed).

-Tbilisoba usually takes place on the second or third weekend of October.
+Tbilisoba usually takes place on the first weekend of October.
 All events are completely free to attend.
 Dates are typically announced a few weeks out.

 8. Mark Svetitskhovloba in Mtskheta